Connect with Winnie via facebook

 Once again I've got some great guests lined up for my Spotlight Interviews.

-My spotlight author this month is a wonderful writer and very good friend - Linda Castillo.
-I think you'll enjoy getting to know her better, so check out her interview over on my AUTHOR VIP page.
+My spotlight author this month is a wonderful writer, Sharon Srock.
+You can check out her interview over on my AUTHOR VIP page.

-Linda has generously agreed to give away one copy each of her two most recent books, Gone Missing and Breaking Silence, as the May giveaways for two of my lucky newsletter subscribers.
+For my April giveaway, Sharon has graciously agreed to offer a digital copy of her book, Pam, to one of my lucky newsletter subscribers.
 So if you're not already subscribed, be sure to click on the newsletter button over on the left side of this page.

 And last but not least, here's my quote for the month.